ankurcharan/ud843-QuakeReport/README.md

 Quake Report App
 ===================================

-This app displays a list of recent earthquakes in the world from the U.S. Geological Survey (USGS) organization.
+- This app displays a list of recent earthquakes in the world from the U.S. Geological Survey (USGS) organization.
+-  JSON Parsing is done using JSONObject class.
+- USGS API is consumed using Http request to get the earthquake data.
+- API request is made using Threads.
+- Loader is used to get the data from API (shifted from AsyncTask) to improve memory usage.
+- Preferences are used to get let the user change the settings for the app.

+**Ankur Charan**

 Used in a Udacity course in the Beginning Android Nanodegree.